 FINANCIAL ASSISTANCE TO REPUTABLE ORGANIZATIONS

 Following a disaster, it’s easy to see pictures or footage from the affected areas and want to give items to keep people clean and warm, or food to feed the hungry.
 But, in reality, money is the most effective gift.
 A monetary donation allows the charities working on the ground to quickly purchase the supplies they need to address the ever-changing needs of those affected.
+The Community Organizations Active in Disasters (COAD) promotes donations through gift cards and direct cash donations to support families and individuals in need and displaced.
+We additionally encourage supporting our local economy by purchasing gift cards from local restaurants and to support your local Community Based Organizations who provide local support services, as well.

 PROFESSIONAL ASSISTANCE / VOLUNTEER ASSISTANCE